 Welcome to lesson one.
 In this lesson we really want to challenge you to honestly consider just how compatible you are with each other.
 You see, a lot of times once you've spent time together, you grow so close to each other that you tend to lose all of your objectivity.
 So, to offset this we are going to examine principles from the Bible story found in Genesis chapter 24 where Abraham sends his servant to find a wife for his son Isaac.

-Gen 24.1-6 And Abraham was old, and well stricken in age: and the Lord had blessed Abraham in all things.
-And Abraham said unto his eldest servant of his house, that ruled over all that he had, Put, I pray thee, thy hand under my thigh: And I will make thee swear by the Lord, the God of heaven, and the God of the earth, that thou shalt not take a wife unto my son of the daughters of the Canaanites, among whom I dwell: But thou shalt go unto my country, and to my kindred, and take a wife unto my son Isaac.
-And the servant said unto him, Peradventure the woman will not be willing to follow me unto this land: must I needs bring thy son again unto the land from whence thou camest?
-And Abraham said unto him, Beware thou that thou bring not my son thither again.
+Gen 24.1-6 Now Abraham was old, well advanced in years.
+And the Lord had blessed Abraham in all things.
+And Abraham said to his servant, the oldest of his household, who had charge of all that he had, "Put your hand under my thigh, that I may make you swear by the Lord, the God of heaven and God of the earth, that you will not take a wife for my son from the daughters of the Canaanites, among whom I dwell, but will go to my country and to my kindred, and take a wife for my son Isaac."
+The servant said to him, "Perhaps the woman may not be willing to follow me to this land.
+Must I then take your son back to the land from which you came?"
+Abraham said to him, "See to it that you do not take my son back there.